-203 DYNAMICS

-Prerequisite: 3450:222; 3650:291; 4300:201.
+203 DYNAMICS 3 credits Prerequisite: 3450:222; 3650:291; 4300:201.
 Kinematics and kinetics of particles and rigid bodies.
 Principles of work, energy, momentum and impulse.

-EDUCATIONAL FOUNDATIONS AND LEADERSHIP
+EDUCATIONAL FOUNDATIONS AND LEADERSHIP 5100:

-210 CHARACTERISTICS OF LEARNERS 3 credits Prerequisite: Completion of the College of Education preadmission requirements.
+- 210 CHARACTERISTICS OF LEARNERS 3 credits Prerequisite: Completion of the College of Education preadmission requirements.
 Corequisite: 5050:211.
-Describe cognitive, psychological, physical, language, and moral development of learnchological, physical, language, and moral development of learners pre-K through adult.
-Identifies learner needs and roles of teachers and schools in fostering optimal development.

-211 TEACHING AND LEARNING STRATEGIES 3 credits Prerequisite: Completion of the College of Education preadmission requirements.
+Describe cognitive, psychological, physical, language, and moral development of learners pre-K through adult.
+Identifies learner needs and roles of teachers and schools in fostering optimal development. - 211 TEACHING AND LEARNING STRATEGIES 3 credits Prerequisite: Completion of the College of Education preadmission requirements.
 Corequisite: 5050:210.
 From course content and activities, students will recognize, select, and practice various instructional models.
 Students will acquire and apply appropriate learning and motivational strategies.